Cleyam/FormBuilderComponent/README.md

 * Copy the /vendor directory inside your project.

-* To benefit from Bootstrap 4.4 layouts, make sure to use the following CDN for Bootstrap & JQuery :
+* To benefit from Bootstrap 4.4 layouts, make sure to use the libraries provided in the /libs directory, or to use the following CDN for Bootstrap & JQuery :

 https//maxcdn.bootstrapcdn.com/bootstrap/4.1.1/css/bootstrap.min.css